 - Excavation Permit required prior to any excavation (trenching, scooping, tunneling, and any hand or machine digging operations) on University Grounds by University forces, construction contractors, utility companies, and any other organization, individual or group.
 The permit does not constitute approval of a project or the proposed construction, nor does it approve the reason for the proposed excavation.
 Project approval and other engineering reviews should have been completed in advance by the project manager or other University officials responsible for technical aspects relating to the proposed work. - Hot Work Permit required before any flame or spark-producing activity can begin in any production, operating, or some construction areas of each site.
-This includes, but is not limited to: welding, cutting, grinding or any work that produces spark.
-There is a 4 hour fire-watch required after the hot-work is completed.
-The fire-watch is 1 hour of active fire-watch and 3 hours of monitoring the work area.

-Confined Space or Vessel Entry Permit - required before entering tanks, vessels, manholes or similar confined spaces that have been in service or connected to operating process equipment and may contain potentially hazardous atmospheric conditions.
-VSU does not issue confined space permits, contractors are responsible for their own permits.
-Virginia State University is responsible for verifying all OSHA Standards are followed prior and during confined space work.

-• Lockout / Tag out Procedure- required for the service and maintenance of machines and equipment in which the unexpected energizing or start-up of the machines or equipment, or release of stored energy could cause injury to workers
+This includes, but is not limited to: welding, cutting, grinding or any work that produces spark. - Confined Space or Vessel Entry Permit required before entering tanks, vessels, manholes or similar confined spaces that have been in service or connected to operating process equipment and may contain potentially hazardous atmospheric conditions. - Lockout / Tag out Permit required for the service and maintenance of machines and equipment in which the unexpected energizing or start-up of the machines or equipment, or release of stored energy could cause injury to workers